mailosaur/examples/webdriverio/README.md

 When you run the test, it:

-1. Uses the Mailosaur API to wait for an SMS message to arrive at the given phone number. (🚨 **NOTE:** Your must first set the `MAILOSAUR_PHONE_NUMBER` variable inside the `.env` file to your dedicated Mailosaur phone number.)
+1. Uses the Mailosaur API to wait for an SMS message to arrive at the given phone number.
+(Set the `MAILOSAUR_PHONE_NUMBER` environment variable to your dedicated Mailosaur phone number first — see [Setup](#setup).)

 2. Grabs the one-time password (OTP).